itsmikethetech/RandomScripts/PHP/README.md

 Installation

-    Ensure you have PHP and MySQL installed on your server.
+ - Ensure you have PHP and MySQL installed on your server.
-    Ensure you adjust the .htaccess within the folder to switch PNGs to PHPs using the script below:
+ - Ensure you adjust the .htaccess within the folder to switch PNGs to PHPs using the script below:

         RewriteEngine On
         RewriteRule ^script/(\w+)\.png$ script/image.php?name=$1 [L]

-    Make sure the GD Library is enabled in your PHP configuration (php.ini).
+ - Make sure the GD Library is enabled in your PHP configuration (php.ini).
-    Update the database connection details in the script:
+ - Update the database connection details in the script:

-    php

         $host = "localhost";
         $dbname = "db_name";
         $dbuser = "user";
         $dbpass = "pass";

 Usage

-    Place the script in your web server's document root or a subdirectory.
+ - Place the script in your web server's document root or a subdirectory.
-    Create a file named views.txt in the file directory with an initial value, e.g., 0.
+ - Create a file named views.txt in the file directory with an initial value, e.g., 0.
-    Ensure the file directory is writable by the web server.
+ - Ensure the file directory is writable by the web server.
-    Place the background images (sig1.jpg to sig6.jpg) in the images directory.
+ - Place the background images (sig1.jpg to sig6.jpg) in the images directory.
-    Access the script via a web browser.
+ - Access the script via a web browser.
 The script will output a PNG image.

 Features

-    Database Connection: Connects to a MySQL database and retrieves various statistics.
+ - Database Connection: Connects to a MySQL database and retrieves various statistics.
-    User Information: Detects and displays the user's IP address, browser, and operating system.
+ - User Information: Detects and displays the user's IP address, browser, and operating system.
-    Website Statistics: Displays the total number of members, posts, topics, and replies from the database.
+ - Website Statistics: Displays the total number of members, posts, topics, and replies from the database.
-    Random Sayings: Shows a random saying from a predefined list.
+ - Random Sayings: Shows a random saying from a predefined list.
-    Dynamic Titles: Displays a random title from a predefined list.
+ - Dynamic Titles: Displays a random title from a predefined list.
-    View Counter: Increments and displays the number of times the script has been accessed.
+ - View Counter: Increments and displays the number of times the script has been accessed.
-    Render Time: Calculates and displays the time taken to render the image.
+ - Render Time: Calculates and displays the time taken to render the image.

 Important Variables and Functions